odayakanaasa/womanlymag-new/README.md

 ### Greenkeeper

 We use [Greenkeeper.io](https://greenkeeper.io/) to manage our out-of-date dependencies.
-When Greenkeeper finds a dependency that's out of date, it automatically creates a PR that updates it.
-Pretty cool, huh?
+When Greenkeeper finds a dependency that's out of date, it automatically creates a PR that updates it and checks if our build still passes.
+Pretty cool, huh? **Always notify the Engineering channel when you are about to merge one these PRs...or any PR for that matter.**

+### CSS

+We use [Styled Components](https://www.styled-components.com/docs) 💅 and [Polished](https://polished.js.org/docs/) ✨ helpers.
+We're all about the CSS-in-JS approach.
+Read those docs.

 ## Deploy to Staging